jmettraux/rufus-tokyo/README.txt

 ruby-ffi based interface to Tokyo Cabinet.

-It focuses on the abstract API for now (http://tokyocabinet.sourceforge.net/spex-en.html#tcadbapi)
+The 'abstract' and the 'table' API are covered for now.

 == installation